 Subsequent Year Taxes

 A certificate holder is under no obligation to pay subsequent taxes.
 Subsequent taxes, when paid by the certificate holder, attach to the original lien and earn the same rate of interest (15%) as the original certificate.
 Payments of subsequent taxes will be accepted on September 1 but the interest will not apply until the taxes are delinquent the day after the payable dates listed below:

 - First installment - November 10

 When paying subsequent year taxes, this office needs the CP numbers from the tax receipts along with the CP holder’s name.
 To pay in person, bring in the tax receipts.
 If paying by mail, furnish this office with the above information prior to the payment dates.
 We will provide the amount due and upon receiving payment, return paid receipts.

 The legal owner of the property may redeem taxes sold at the tax sale.
 To redeem, the owner must pay to the treasurer’s office the amount of tax sold at the sale, a 3% penalty, 15% simple interest, and a redemption fee.
 Any subsequent year taxes paid by the certificate holder must also be paid, with interest, at the time of redemption.
-The purchaser can obtain a Tax Deed for the property if taxes are not redeemed by the property owner within four years from the date of the sale.
+The purchaser can obtain a Tax Deed for the property if taxes are not redeemed by the property owner within five years from the date of the sale.

 If the legal owners or mortgages of property do not redeem the property within four years from the date of the sale, holders of Certificates of Purchase can apply for a tax deed by submitting an application showing that they have complied with strict notice requirements.
 If all requirements have been met, the Certificate of Purchase holder will be given a tax deed to the property.